neect-aauav/credentials-writer/README.md

 ...

 # the function that will be called by the program
-def run(new, file, tier):
+def run(new, names, tier, file):
-	# maybe iterate over the names in the file
+	# maybe iterate over the names or get the lines from the file
 	...

 	# set the total number of credentials to be generated (for progress printing purposes)